logzio/logz-docs/_source/user-guide/accounts/manage-log-accounts-flexible-storage.md

   - shalper
 ---

-When you set up your logging accounts, you have the option to create separate sub accounts to control access more tightly.

-If you want to send data more
+The first log account you create is your main logging account.
+You have the option add sub accounts, each with their own separate data index, alerts, users, dashboards, etc.

+You can manage your accounts
+from [**<i class="li li-gear"></i> > Settings > Manage accounts**](https://app.logz.io/#/dashboard/settings/manage-accounts).
+This page is only available when you are logged into the main account for your Logz.io plan.

 ![Enable flexible storage](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/flexible-volume-sub-accounts.png)

-### Flexible storage & shared volume
+### Capacity planning: Flexible storage & shared volume

-You have the option to enable flexible volume to allow accounts to share indexing capacity.
+You have the option to enable flexible volume so that accounts can share indexing capacity.

+This option allows you to utilize more of your indexing capacity and make the most of your logging capacity in Logz.io.

+With flexible volume enabled, you can leave a portion of your plan volume unallocated.
+This is your plan's **shared volume**.
+Shared volume is available for accounts to utilize dynamically, as needed.

+When accounts exhaust their reserved indexing capcity for the day, they will be able to tap into **shared volume** and continue receiving and indexing data.
+If you want to prevent an account from using up excessive shared volume, you have the option to cap it.
+That way it has a firm maximum daily volume that it cannot exceed.

 ![Enable flexible storage](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/flexible-volume-enabled.png)

-If flexible volume is enabled, you can leave a certain amount of volume unallocated.
-Unreserved volume is shown as **shared volume** that accounts can utilize dynamically, as needed.

 #### Configure accounts to use flexible volume